eflamm-of-passion/technical-test-aoe/scenarios/2-scenario-di.md

    - Weapons can be changed without modifying the tower structure
    - The tower delegates attack commands to its equipped weapon
 2. Implement:
-   - A `GuardTower` class that can hold different weapons
+   - A [GuardTower](../app/src/main/java/com/overlord/defenses/GuardTower.java) class that can hold different weapons
-   - A `Ballista` as the initial weapon
+   - A [Ballista](../app/src/main/java/com/overlord/defenses/Ballista.java) as the initial weapon
-   - A `Cannon` as the upgrade option
+   - A Cannon as the upgrade option
 3. Allow towers to be constructed with either weapon and support weapon replacement
+4. Verify the behavior in the [GuardTowerTest](../app/src/test/java/com/overlord/defenses/GuardTowerTest.java) class

 ## Expected Outcome